gardener/gardener/hack/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>Issuer is the identifier of the service account token issuer.
 The issuer will assert this
 identifier in &ldquo;iss&rdquo; claim of issued tokens.
-This value is a string or URI.</p>
+This value is a string or URI.
+Defaults to URI of the API server.</p>
 </td>
 </tr>
 <tr>